ivan-guerra/programmador.com/content/posts/the-game-of-life.md

 adjacent, live neighbors to `state_[row][col]`.
 Despite having a loop, the number of iterations is always constant and equal to the size of `kDirections`.

-The algorithm certainly isn't particularly space efficient with a space complexity of \\(\mathcal{O}(MN)\\).
+The state update algorithm certainly isn't particularly space efficient with a space complexity of \\(\mathcal{O}(MN)\\).
 This is due to the copy of `state_` to `tmp_`.

-Given the relatively small size of my game board, the algorithms above were sufficient for computing the next state of the board without causing any noticeable delays or egregious memory consumption on the host PC.
+Since the game board is small, this algorithm is sufficient for computing the next state of the board without causing any noticeable delay.
+Program memory usage is also kept at a reasonable level.

 ## Rendering the Board

-Ncurses made rendering the game board a breeze.
-The `mvaddchar()` function did all the heavy lifting of drawing characters at the appropriate X/Y locations.
-A simple wrapper function that iterated over the game board calling `mvaddchar()` to draw the live cells was sufficient.
+Ncurses makes rendering the game board a breeze.
+The `mvaddchar()` function does all the heavy lifting of drawing characters at the appropriate X/Y locations.
+A simple wrapper function that iterates over the game board calling `mvaddchar()` to draw the live cells is sufficient.

 There are use cases for playing the simulation slow and fast.
-I made the simulation speed a command line option by adding a `--update-rate-ms` option to allow for simulation speed up/slow down.
+You adjust simulation speed via a command line option.
+Add the `--update-rate-ms <RATE_MS>` option to speed up/slow down the simulation.

-The complete game loop is shown below:
+Here's the complete game loop:

 ```cpp
 static void RunDrawLoop(const gol::graphics::ScreenDimension &dim,